haiiro-io/violet/contents/en/work/logofolio.md

 ### Remote Style

-Remote Style provides an opportunity to work flexibly like remote working to designers and engineers.
-The logo concept was "Let's work in your favorite environment and while seeing your favorite scene".
+Remote Style is a service that introduces remote employment opportunities to designers and engineers.
+The logo with a window motif sends the message to users that they can work wherever they wish.

 <work-media name="dearmedia.png" alt="Dear Media Logo" />